SAP-samples/teched2022-DA281/exercises/ex2/README.md

 12. As you can see, the ABAP Operator node in the Pipeline canvas gets automatically updated with the operator's name in S/4HANA and the ports that we have defined in the previous section of this Deep Dive demo.
 (The `GET_INFO( )`method in our operator's ABAP class provides the corresponding meta information.)<br><br>
 ![](/exercises/dd2/images/dd2-021b.jpg)<br><br>

 13. For verifying the functionality of the ABAP Operator call, we'll be using a ***Terminal*** Operator in the Pipeline.
 This operator allows the sending of user inputs and the reception of the results.
 Drag the ***Terminal*** icon from the Operator list and drop it onto the Pipeline canvas.
-Then connect
+Then
-    - the output port of the ABAP Operator with the input port of the Terminal Operator and
+    - connect the output port of the ABAP Operator with the input port of the Terminal Operator and
-    - the output port of the Terminal Operator with the input port of the ABAP Operator.
+    - connectthe output port of the Terminal Operator with the input port of the ABAP Operator.
-<br><br>***Save*** the Pipeline.<br><br>
+    - ***Save*** the Pipeline.
+<br><br>
 ![](/exercises/ex2/images/dd2-022b.jpg)<br><br>

 14. For saving the Pipeline, you are prompted for the name of the pipeline (including namespace information), a description, and the category under which the Pipeline can be found in the ***Graphs*** tab of the Modeler.
 Please enter the following parameters prompted in the pop-up windows:<br>